DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 The alimentary canal of man includes: the mouth, oesophagus, stomach, duodenum, small intestine or ileum, caecum, appendix, large intestine or colon, rectum and anus. read more of these here

-The description and importance of the parts are as follows:
+The description and importance of the parts of digestive system are as follows:

 1. Mouth: the alimentary canal of man starts from the mouth.
 The mouth contains the teeth, salivary gland and tongue